 WE LOVE: Quintessentially British, you can enjoy freshly baked cakes accompanied with quality coffee made by The High Field’s barista-trained team out in the garden or on the terrace – the choice is yours.
 Go on, treat yourself.

 Take a stroll down Great Hampton Street and you’ll come across a pub with a bit of a twist.
-Home to one of our favourite rooftop terraces in the city, The Church is known for bringing a little taste of New Orleans to Birmingham with its sticky ribs, mouth-watering burgers.
-Its selection of beverages reflected on The Church’s Southern roots that can be washed down in the bar’s roof terrace.
-So sit back, enjoy the sun and enjoy the hospitality.
+Home to one of our favourite rooftop terraces in the city, The Church is known for bringing a little taste of New Orleans to Birmingham with its sticky ribs and mouth-watering burgers.
+The selection of beverages reflects on The Church’s southern roots that can be washed down in the bar’s roof terrace.
+So sit back, enjoy the sun and the hospitality.

-WE LOVE: Make the most out of the sun and dine al fresco.
-You’d be silly not to take advantage of The Chruch’s food offers which include Meat Free Mondays and 2-4-1 Soul Food Fried Chicken Tuesdays.
+WE LOVE: Make the most out of the sun and dine outside.
+You’d be silly not to take advantage of The Chruch’s delicious food.

 Named Best Rooftop Bar in the UK by LateRooms.com Simply the Guest Awards, it should come as no surprise that we’ve listed The Cube’s rooftop bar as one of the best places to soak up the sun in the city.
 After all, it was the first of its kind to open in the city.
 With 360 degree panoramic views of Birmingham’s ever-changing skyline, the luxury rooftop bar – which is part of Marco Pierre White Steakhouse Bar & Grill – can be found on the 25th floor of one of the most iconic buildings in the city, offering breath-taking views all year round.

 WE LOVE: If you want to take a break from the sun but don’t fancy sitting inside, make your way to the conservatory for a little shelter.